awslabs/aws-simple-cicd/docs/admin.md

     ]
     ```

-1. Update [config.ts](../config/config.ts) and update the ProjectConfig interface.
+1. Update [config.ts](../config/config.ts) and update the ProjectConfig interface by exporting the configuration for Team Three.

     ```bash
       teamThree:  Array<ProjectRepo>